 Why Confirm The Zero With Live Ammo?

-Confirming the point of aim is point of impact ensures accuracy of the firearm, it let's the shooter feel confident of their weapon systems, and it's every shooter's responsibility to do.
+Confirming that the point of aim matches the point of impact is crucial for ensuring the accuracy of the firearm.
+It allows the shooter to have confidence in their weapon system, and it's a responsibility that every shooter should take seriously.

-Sending rounds down range while there is POI and POA difference will pose a danger especially in personal defense or other real world situations.
-The consequence of bullets hitting something else other than where the dot is pointing can be life and death.
+Firing rounds downrange when there is a difference between the point of impact and point of aim can be extremely dangerous, especially in personal defense or real-world situations.
+The consequences of bullets hitting something other than where the dot is pointing can be a matter of life and death.

-Please be responsible and always confirm the zero with live ammo.
+It's essential to setup your optic and always confirm the zero with live ammunition.